flutterflytech/flutter-learning/README.md

    - DartCollection - This Dart class contains code that uses various method,constructors & properties of Dart Collection API.

+   - Navigation using pushNamed method - Code for navigation using pushed Named method was added , the components of this class includes navigation
+      -home.dart
+      -routs.dart
+      -signin.dart
+      -signup.dart

    <b>An Important Note</b>

     - To launch various screen just comment & uncomment others from the following